bifot/botact/README.md

 async reply (
   user_id: number,
   message: string,      // required, if attachment not setten
-  attachment: string    // required, if message not setten ): Promise<any>         // Promise with response/error
+  attachment: string,   // required, if message not setten
+  keyboard: Object      // optional
+): Promise<any>         // Promise with response/error
 ```